Financial Aid Processes and Federal Regulations

 Any unclaimed refunds are voided after 90 days.
 Funds can be reissued only BEFORE August 1 for the prior fiscal year award (July 1 to June 30).

 Diploma or certificate programs containing less than sixteen (16) credit hours are not eligible for federal student aid.
 Although the Financial Aid Office makes every effort to monitor these programs, it is the responsibility of the student to ensure acceptance into a program of at least sixteen (16) credit hours in order to be eligible for federal aid.

 Please note: Not all diploma or certificate programs consisting of 16 or more credit hours are eligible for federal student aid.
 In addition, Career Development, Continuing Education, courses for which credit by examination was received and/or courses being audited by the student are ineligible for financial aid.
 For a list of ineligible programs, students may contact their academic counselor or a Financial Aid representative.

 Policy on Return to Title IV Funds

 Federal regulations require a recalculation of federal financial aid eligibility for students who withdraw, drop out, or are dismissed prior to completing 60 percent of an academic term.
-The Return to Title IV recalculation is computed using the 50 percent point of the semester for students who stop attending classes within a term without formally withdrawing, if the last date of attendance cannot be determined.
+The Return to Title IV recalculation is computed using the 50 percent point of the semester for students who stop attending classes within a term without formally withdrawing if the last date of attendance cannot be determined.
 (An example of the Return to Title IV Fund calculation is available in the Financial Aid/Veterans Affairs Office.)
-Financial aid students should notify the CPCC Financial Aid Office before withdrawing.
+Financial aid students should notify the Central Piedmont Financial Aid Office before withdrawing.